This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A spontaneous pneumothorax is when part of your lung collapses.
-It happens if air collects in the pleural space (the space between your lungs and chest wall).
-The trapped air in the pleural space prevents your lung from filling with air, and the lung collapses.
+A spontaneous pneumothorax is a collapsed lung.
+Part or all of the lung may collapse.
+Air collects in the pleural space (the space between the lungs and chest wall).
+The trapped air prevents your lung from filling, and the lung collapses.
 A spontaneous pneumothorax can happen in one or both lungs.
 A primary spontaneous pneumothorax occurs in a person with no known lung problems.
 A secondary spontaneous pneumothorax occurs in a person who has a known lung disease or medical condition.

 - You have new or increased shortness of breath or chest pain.